2016 Icelandic parliamentary election

 Parliamentary elections were held in Iceland on 29 October 2016.
 They were due to be held on or before 27 April 2017, but following the 2016 Icelandic anti-government protests, the ruling coalition announced that early elections would be held "in autumn".

 The Independence Party emerged as the largest in the Althing, winning 21 of the 63 seats; the Progressive Party, which had won the most seats in 2013, lost more than half its seats as it was overtaken by the Left-Green Movement and the Pirate Party.
 Of the 63 elected MPs, 30 were female, giving Iceland the highest proportion of female MPs in Europe.

-A new coalition was formed on 10 January 2017, consisting of the Independence Party, the Reform Party and Bright Future, with Bjarni Benediktsson becoming Prime Minister on 11 January 2017.
+A new coalition was formed on 10 January 2017, consisting of the Independence Party, Viðreisn and Bright Future, with Bjarni Benediktsson becoming prime minister on 11 January 2017.

 Background

 In early April 2016, following revelations in the Panama Papers, leaks from law firm Mossack Fonseca about the financial dealings of then Prime Minister Sigmundur Davíð Gunnlaugsson (Progressive Party) and his wife, there were calls for an early election from the opposition, who planned to present him with a motion of no confidence.
 Mass protests calling on the Prime Minister to quit followed.
 Although Sigmundur Davíð had stated he had no intention of resigning, he apparently resigned on 5 April.
 However, it was later stated by the Prime Minister's office that he had only taken a temporary leave of absence from his duties.
-The Progressive Party's deputy leader, Sigurður Ingi Jóhannsson, became acting Prime Minister the same day.
+The Progressive Party's deputy leader, Sigurður Ingi Jóhannsson, became acting prime minister the same day.

-The President, Olafur Ragnar Grimsson, then said he would speak to both coalition parties, Progressive Party and Independence Party, before considering whether to call new elections.
+The president, Olafur Ragnar Grimsson, then said he would speak to both coalition parties, Progressive Party and Independence Party, before considering whether to call new elections.
 Opposition parties continued to press for new elections.
 On 6 April, Sigurður announced, "We expect to have elections this autumn."
 On 11 August, Bjarni Benediktsson met with opposition parties and later announced that elections would be held on 29 October 2016.